 Quantitative Aptitude Questions and Answers for IBPS Exams, candidate who are preparation for Bank Exam, please check all the questions and answers, these are questions which are asked in competitive exams like IBPS clerk, IBPS PO, IBPS MT and Specialist Officer. we have good collection of Arithmetic Aptitude.

-IBPS exam gives aptitude test in the preliminary as well as main exams, considering the importance of quantitative aptitude; candidates should prepare it well for clearing CWE.
+IBPS exam gives aptitude test in the preliminary exam as well as main exam, considering the importance of quantitative aptitude; candidates should prepare it well for clearing CWE.
 The banking exams give a weightage of 75 marks in quantitative aptitude to test the mathematical / numerical ability of aspirants.
 Being one of the most weighted sections, it demands focused hard work and regular preparation.
 The questions are formed from simple mathematical concepts yet too many candidates fear from this topic.

 Quantitative aptitude consists of questions based on mathematical concepts and the ability to solve them as fast as one could.
 During the IBPS exam, it’s the speed of solving questions correctly that matters.
 It is therefore considered a good practice to exercise aptitude questions regularly and not loose time on solving questions during exams.
 For honing the skills of solving quantitative aptitude, one must know simple tricks to solve questions without committing common mistakes.